How the Capitals can rebound

 1. Get better goaltending from Braden Holtby: Holtby didn't like Crosby's first goal.
 It's hard to pin too much blame on a goalie during an odd-man rush, especially with Crosby scoring on a one-timer, but Holtby was quick to take his share of blame after the game.
 It's an admirable trait of Holtby's, and the Capitals won't advance if Holtby continues to get outplayed by Fleury in goal.

 Fleury is sporting an impressive .934 save percentage this postseason, well above his career playoff average of .908.
-He's made people forget about Matt Murray's injury.
-Holtby's save percentage this postseason, meanwhile, is .919, far below his last two postseasons of .942 and .944.
+He has made people forget about Matt Murray's injury.
+Holtby's save percentage this postseason, meanwhile, is .919, far below his past two postseasons of .942 and .944.
 Washington doesn't need Holtby to steal anything -- the Caps are good enough to win on merit -- but there can't be a gap between the two goalies.
 He most certainly can't have another game with an .857 save percentage, like he did in Game 1.

 2. Find more ice time for defenseman Nate Schmidt: You just don't know how a player is going to respond to high-pressure situations until they're in them.
 Some are tentative.
 Some tend to try not to make mistakes.
 And then there's Capitals defenseman Schmidt.
 He's out there making plays.

-He's been a bit of a revelation in this postseason since drawing in for the injured Karl Alzner.
+He has been a bit of a revelation in this postseason since drawing in for the injured Karl Alzner.
 He took a knee-on-knee hit from Leo Komarov against the Toronto Maple Leafs and kept on going.
 He blocked a Phil Kessel shot in Game 1 that looked painful and kept on going.
 But perhaps most impressive was his ability to exit the defensive zone with the puck consistently against the Penguins.

 According to data tracked by analyst Dimitri Filipovic, Schmidt was successful on 15 of 15 zone-exit attempts, leaving with the puck 13 times.
 It was by far the best among Capitals defensemen.